-- Mastering Fermentation by Mary Karlin – a nicely illustrated guide for fermentation including recipes.
+- Mastering Fermentation by Mary Karlin – a beautifully illustrated guide for fermentation including recipes.
 Extends beyond vegetables into vinegars, condiments, meats and fish.

 Foods, Ingredients and Starters

 Just a note that I do receive affiliate payments for some of these links.
 My income from such is low, but it does help in supporting the costs of developing and hosting this website.
-As such, I appreciate when you click on a link here before purchasing something.
-Please know that you will not pay any more for that item and that I will not provide any product links for products which I am not personally pleased to own and use in my own kitchen.
+Please know that you will not pay any more for that item.
 Here is my Affiliate Disclosure if you’d like to read it.